-There is another lesser known mountain to hike if you are not able to get tickets to Huayna Picchu.
-Machu Picchu Mountain, also known as Cerro Machu Picchu, allows 400 people in per day to climb.
-Machu Picchu Mountain is a slippery and more challenging traverse with a view that some say is much better than Huayna Picchu.
+There is another lesser-known mountain to hike if you are not able to get tickets to Huayna Picchu.
+Machu Picchu Mountain, also known as Cerro Machu Picchu, allows 400 people per day to climb.
+Machu Picchu Mountain is a slippery and more challenging traverse with a view that some say are much better than Huayna Picchu.
 Once at the top of the mountain, there is a panoramic view of many snow-capped mountains as well as the Machu Picchu citadel.
 The path up Machu Picchu Mountain is nearly all granite steps.

 Machu Picchu Mountain is where the Incas discovered water; specifically underground springs.
 This was another paramount decision of constructing the citadel where they did.
 Huayna Picchu serves as the drone view of the mountain, and Machu Picchu Mountain gave life to the complex.

 What to Bring to Huayna Picchu?

 Whether you are going in the wet or dry season, we highly recommend that you bring a sturdy pair of hiking boots or hiking shoes.
 Sneakers are likely not going to cut it for this trail.
 With so much elevation gain and the uneven terrain of the trail, you are going to want something sturdy to protect your feet.
 There are no bathrooms once you are inside.
 Therefore, if you are hiking, especially the long trail, you will want some toilet paper with you.
 Just be prepared to travel off the path to find some privacy for the bathroom.